01

 Lucious Chabuka (Medical Laboratory Scientist) from Public Health Institute of Malawi (PHIM) I joined CERI in February 2022 with the goal of pursuing my Masters Degree My vision is to utilize advanced genomics research I am acquiring here at CERI throughout Africa.
 My work has so far included Molecular Epidemiology of SARS-CoV-2 in Eastern and Southern part of Africa.
 In light of the global benefits that genomic surveillance in this region of the continent has provided, I envisage constructing crucial advances.

-Arisha Maharaj
+Akhil Maharaj

 Yusasha Pillay